 Angie from 4Neurodiversity will be delivering two workshops on the day.
 One is for non-autistic people about autism and acceptance.
 The second is for autistic people and it’s about self-care.

-Parking is available at the Merrion Centre for a discounted rate.
+Parking: CitiPark have kindly offered all visitors to this year’s event a 50% discount if parking at their multi-storey car park at the Merrion Centre.
 To obtain your discount, simply go to the CitiPark multi-storey on the day and bring your ticket to Leeds Autism Services’ stall.
 They will discount your ticket by 50%.

 If you are looking for something specific at the event, please ask one of our volunteers who will be wearing yellow t-shirts with the Bigger And Better In Leeds logo.